a-knit/accent_analysis/README.md

 **Step 1:** Run mongo_setup.py

 This will prepare the mongoDB database using the formant and pulse files in the data folder.
-The mongo_setup script is in the code folder.
+The database saves all available information on the speakers and saves a list of all words with additional information on each word.
+Many of this information is not used in the final model but could be useful for additional research.

 **Step 2:** Run basic_models.py

 This will build and test the model.
+The model outputs accuracy and F1 scores.

 ### Full Setup